-At the Annual Meeting, the stockholders will vote to elect seven director nominees to serve until the next Annual Meeting of Stockholders and until their successors are duly elected and qualified.
-Our Board has unanimously nominated Dr. Quart, Dr. Dissanaike, Mss.
-Manhard and Rodriguez and Messrs.
-Davis, Johnson and Waage for election to our Board.
-The nominees have indicated that they are willing and able to serve as directors.
-If any of these individuals becomes unable or unwilling to serve, the accompanying proxy may be voted for the election of such other person as shall be designated by our Board or the Board may decrease the size of the Board.
-The proxies being solicited will be voted for no more than seven nominees at the Annual Meeting.
-The directors will be elected by a majority of all votes properly cast at the Annual Meeting, by stockholders present online at the Annual Meeting or by proxy, assuming a quorum is present.
-Stockholders do not have cumulative voting rights in the election of directors.
+At the Annual Meeting, the stockholders will vote to elect seven director nominees to serve until the 2024 Annual Meeting of Stockholders and until their successors are duly elected and qualified.
+Pursuant to the Cooperation Agreement, the Company agreed to appoint Messrs.
+Collard, Kotler and Morgan to the Board and include Messrs.
+Collard, Kotler and Morgan in the Company's slate of nominees for the election of directors at the Annual Meeting and recommend that the Company's stockholders vote in favor of their election at the Annual Meeting.
+In addition, our Board has unanimously nominated Dr. Dissanaike, Ms. Rodriguez and Messrs.
+Johnson and Waage nominees for the election of directors at the Annual Meeting and recommend that the Company's stockholders vote in favor of their election at the Annual Meeting.
+The foregoing director nominees have indicated that they are willing and able to serve as directors if elected.
+If any of these individuals becomes unable or unwilling to serve, the accompanying proxy may be voted for the election of such other person as shall be designated by our Board or our Board may decrease the size of our Board.
+The proxies being solicited will be voted for no more than seven director nominees at the Annual Meeting.